Cleveland is a summer city.

-Other ways to get out on the water in Cleveland including renting boats, booking a sightseeing or dinner cruise on the Goodtime III or brand new Lady Caroline, or going on a sail and sip adventure with either BrewBoats (a floating cycle bar) or the new Cleveland Tiki Barge.
+Other ways to get out on the water in Cleveland including renting boats, booking a sightseeing or dinner cruise on the Goodtime III or brand new Lady Caroline, or going on a sail and sip adventure with a company like BrewBoats (a floating cycle bar).

 6. Watch a Lake Erie sunset